glacial-engineering/millibreak/README.md

 #### Exploit

-Moderate: This effectively reduces the cost to purchase a ticket to the cost of rent (0.001392 SOL) if the account buying the ticket pays themselves for it.
+Major: This effectively reduces the cost to purchase a ticket to the cost of rent (0.001392 SOL) if the account buying the ticket pays themselves for it.
+It also means the payout pool does not receive any funds for malicious ticket purchases.

 #### Fix